-A last word on dynamic routes: you can even use a regular expression for a dynamic route, as demonstrated later.
+A last word on dynamic routes: you can even use a regular expression for a dynamic route.
+But this topic is not discussed further here.

 Validating Dynamic Routes

 Using dynamic routes is fine, but for many cases it makes sense to validate the dynamic part of the route.
 For example, we expect an integer number in our route for editing above.
 But if a float, characters or so are received, the Python interpreter throws an exception, which is not what we want.